fjp/frenet/README.md

 the planner must take care of other objects in the environment, either static or dynamic.
 Such objects are usually not avoided by the reference path.

+A reference path can be represented in two different forms although for all representations a run length information, which represents the s axis, is required for the transformation.

+- Clothoid
+- Polyline

 ## Usage

 ### Jupyter Notebook